emmt/TiPi/info/vectors.md

 wrapped into an array), however this cannot be guaranteed.

 ## Methods for a vector space

-Implementing a concrete `VectorSpace` involves two things:
+Implementing a new type of vectors involves two things:

-1. A concrete implementation of the vectors of this vector space.
+1. A concrete sub-class of `Vector` for the vectors of this vector space.
 This can be as simple as implementing the two methods `get()` and `set()` for getting and setting a specific component of a vector.
 These methods are not meant to be efficient, they are mainly provided for testing or debugging purposes.

-2. A number of methods which operate on the specifc vectors of this vector space have to be implemented.
+2. A concrete sub-class of `VectorSpace` for the vector space.
+A dozen of methods which operate on the specifc vectors of this vector space have to be implemented.
 These methods are assumed to be efficient and are used by TiPi to perform all necessary operations on vectors.

 All methods whose name begins with an underscore character, *e.g.* `_dot`, are low-level `protected` methods which must not be directly called by the end-user.
-They are used by higher level methods which take care of checking that the arguments are coorect, in particular that the vectors belong to the correct vector space.
+They are used by higher level methods which take care of checking the validity of the arguments, in particular that the vectors belong to the correct vector space.
 Thus in the implementation of these low level methods no argument checking is necessary.